 HOW TO ACCESS LSAY DATA

-The latest LSAY data collected from the 2016 interviews for the Y06 and Y09 cohorts are now available.
+Data from the new LSAY 2015 cohort (Y15) are now available, along with the latest data collected from the 2016 interviews for the Y06 and Y09 cohorts.
 Access to the data is free via a formal request and registration process managed by the Australian Data Archive (ADA).

 USER SUPPORT AND DOCUMENTATION